← Back

 • The tank is protected by a rupture disc that provides overpressure relief in case of vent failure.

-Additional passive and organisational measures further reduce the chance of escalation:
+Additional passive and organizational measures further reduce the chance of escalation:

 • The fixed fire-fighting system covers the tank area.